astzweig/macos-system/README.md

 1. If the configuration file does not have those informations, it asks the user.
 1. `install.sh` then runs the modules with their required informations passed in as parameter values.

+## License exclusion
+The license does not cover the file [Astzweig.png](resources/user-pictures/Astzweig.png).

 ## Required Information Format
 Modules must print their required information to stdout if they're called with `show-questions` command.
 Required information are all information the module